ckan/ckan/doc/datastore-setup.rst

 .. note:: The DataStore requires PostgreSQL 9.0 or later.
 It is possible to use the DataStore on versions prior to 9.0 (for example 8.4).
 However, the :meth:`~ckanext.datastore.logic.action.datastore_search_sql` will not be available and the set-up is slightly different.
 Make sure, you read :ref:`legacy_mode` for more details.

-.. warning:: The DataStore does not support hiding resources in a private dataset.

 1. Enable the extension
 =======================